karenhou/socket-io-app-client/README.md

 ## TODOs

-- use react router to direct join page to chat/game page
+- strict a room to have 2 person
+- reload stay in the same room